jzhishu/react-source-study/src/什么是Fiber.md

     var workInProgress = current.alternate;

     if (workInProgress === null) {

-        // We use a double buffering pooling technique because we know that we'll
-        // only ever need at most two versions of a tree.
-We pool the "other" unused
-        // node that we're free to reuse.
-This is lazily created to avoid allocating
-        // extra objects for things that are never updated.
-It also allow us to
-        // reclaim the extra memory if needed. workInProgress = createFiber(current.tag, pendingProps, current.key, current.mode);
+        workInProgress = createFiber(current.tag, pendingProps, current.key, current.mode);
         workInProgress.elementType = current.elementType;
         workInProgress.type = current.type;